rachelHoman/twitter_coronavirus/README.md

 3. Reduce.
 The files outputed from the `run_maps.sh` file are stored in the `outputs/` folder.
 Using the `reduce.py` file found in the `src/` folder, `reduce.py` combines all the `.lang` files into a single file and all of the `.country` files into a different file.

 4. Visualize.
 The `visualize.py` file, found in the `src/` folder, generates a bar graph of the results and stores the bar graph as a `.png` file.
 The final results are sorted from low to high, and only include the top 10 keys.
-I created 4 different pngs: two with the `--key` set to `#coronavirus` (one based on the languages and the other based on the countries) and two with the `--key` set to `#코로나바이러스` (again a language and then a country png).
+I created 4 different pngs that are found in teh `plots/` folder: two with the `--key` set to `#coronavirus` (one based on the languages and the other based on the countries) and two with the `--key` set to `#코로나바이러스` (again a language and then a country png).

 <img src=plots/reducedEnglish_country_graph.png />